RaynorDev/MCNameFinder/README.md

 cd MCNameFinder
 pip install -r requirements.txt
 ```

-### Waiting Time
+### Waiting Time Increases with More Names Selected

-The higher the amount of names you selected, the more time it takes.
+Selecting a higher number of names increases the processing time.

-Should take no longer then 1 minute
+For 15 characters and 100 names, it takes approximately 20 seconds, so this shouldn't pose any issues.

 ## Mac
 If you are on mac dont download the exe, just clone the project and run the main.py